-Marsha is also involved in assessment development for the AP African American Studies course and served as a Reader scoring Free Response Questions and Projects at the inaugural AP African American Studies Exam Reading for the pilot exam in 2023.
-She has also taught AP United States History since 2015 and taught AP European History for eight years, and served as an AP Reader for both subjects at various times over the past 10 years.
-Marsha has also led professional development sessions on teaching strategies and resources for AP African American Studies and AP US History at numerous national and statewide conferences. |
+Marsha is also involved in assessment and development for the AP African American Studies course.
+She has created practice questions for AP Classroom and served as a Reader scoring Free Response Questions at the AP African American Studies Exam Reading since 2023.
+She has also taught AP United States History since 2015 and taught AP European History for eight years, and served as an AP Reader for both subjects at various times.
+Marsha has also led professional development sessions on teaching strategies and resources for AP African American Studies and AP US History at numerous national and statewide conferences.
+One of the highlights of her career was being a contributing author to the first edition of McGraw Hill’s AP African American Studies: From Slavery to Freedom, which was updated for the AP course from the original version by John Hope Franklin and Evelyn Brooks-Higginbotham.
+Marsha was honored with the 2024 Outstanding High School Teacher of the Year Award from the California Council for the Social Studies and in 2025 she was selected as the California History Teacher of the Year by the Gilder Lehrman Institute of American History and was a top 10 finalist for the national award.

 APSI COURSE DESCRIPTION